geraintluff/tv4/README.md

 ##### addFormat(format, validationFunction)

 Add a custom format validator.
+(There are no built-in format validators.)

 * `format` is a string, corresponding to the `"format"` value in schemas.
 * `validationFunction` is a function that either returns: